jon-harper/OmniBox/Panels/Front Panel/readme.md

 ## `Template`

-To create a custom front panel, head to the `Template` folder.
-This folder also contains the master Fusion 360 file used to generate all front panel variants.
+To create a custom front panel, head to the `Template` folder to start from a blank template.
+You can use the master Fusion 360 file in this folder to modify an existing design.